paleohayduke/TrafficSimProject/README.md

 ANNOUNCEMENTS:

+10/9/2018 Cars are now offset to the right of the road to represent separate lanes.
+Offset is in renderer... maybe do it in actual physical sim of world to more easily handle turns (they "jump" at the turns now).
+(consider this an EXPERIMENT)...
+I think instead could do this in the physical model... insteadof calculating offset for the cars position every step... set offset on the waypoint at begining of route leg and let car path to appropriate location on its own.

 10/9/2018 Can save processed map files as well as batches of direction files.
 Loading time is a few orders of magnitude better.